based on Reviews

 thyme

 Thymol is one of the main components of the essential oils of thyme (Thymus vulgaris L., Lamiaceae), a medicinal plant with multiple therapeutic properties.
-This plant, native to the Mediterranean region, is widely used as a culinary herb and also has a long history of use for various medicinal purposes.
-Thymol and thyme today offer multiple functional possibilities in the pharmaceutical, food and cosmetic industries.
-The interest in formulating pharmaceuticals, nutraceuticals and cosmeceuticals based on thymol is due to several studies that have investigated the potential therapeutic applications of this compound for the treatment of diseases of the respiratory, nervous and cardiovascular systems.
-In addition, this compound also shows antimicrobial, antioxidant, anticarcinogenic, anti-inflammatory and antispasmodic activities, as well as a potential as an adaptogen (immunomodulator).
-In the following review, these bioactivities have been covered: https://pubmed.ncbi.nlm.nih.gov/29785774/
+Native to the Mediterranean region, this plant is widely used as a culinary herb and also has a long history of use for various medicinal purposes.
+Thymol and thyme today offer diverse functional possibilities in the pharmaceutical, food, and cosmetic industries.
+Interest in formulating pharmaceuticals, nutraceuticals, and cosmeceuticals based on thymol has been driven by several studies investigating the potential therapeutic applications of this compound for the treatment of diseases of the respiratory, nervous, and cardiovascular systems.
+In addition, this compound also exhibits antimicrobial, antioxidant, anticarcinogenic, anti-inflammatory, and antispasmodic activities, as well as potential as an adaptogen (immunomodulator).
+These bioactivities have been discussed in the following review: https://pubmed.ncbi.nlm.nih.gov/29785774/

 The following study suggests that thyme oil and thymol act as promising antibiofilm agents against drug-resistant strains of Candida species: https://pubmed.ncbi.nlm.nih.gov/32008964/